Spanish A Level

 What will I study?

 You will learn to communicate fluently in the language both orally and in writing.
-You will read and listen to authentic material in order to develop your comprehension skills and your knowledge of the culture.
-You will study topics relevant to the country/countries where the language is spoken.
+You will read and listen to authentic material in order to develop your comprehension skills and to widen your knowledge of the culture.
+You will study topics relevant to the country / countries where the language is spoken.

 Is this course right for me?